huynguyenbao/huynguyenbao.github.io/_posts/2020-08-19-harris-corner-detection.md

     <i>Figure 3: Harris Region</i>
 </p>

-Instead, Shi-Tomasi proposed the scoring function as:
+In addition, Shi-Tomasi proposed the scoring function as:

 $$R = min (\lambda_ 1, \lambda_2)$$
 which basically means if $R$ is greater than a threshold, it is classified as a corner.